 |Features||Dual 360mm Radiator Support, Cable Management, ARGB LED Bar (supports ASRock Polychrome Sync, Asus Aura Sync, Gigabyte RGB Fusion, and MSI Mystic Light Sync), Vertical or Horizontal GPU Installation,|

 Other Dual System PC Cases

 Below are some other dual system cases that are worth checking out.

 Power Supply Splitter

 If you want to run dual systems using a single power supply, then you need a PSU Splitter.
 It is the best way for running dual system cases that support only a single power supply.
-One such PSU Splitter is the Phanteks Power Splitter that takes one 24-pin and two 8-pin inputs and divides it into two 24-pin output, two 8-pin and 4-pin output for two separate systems.
-The Power Splitter is compact and can be mounted easily inside the case either by using Velcro mount (Universally) or Drop-N-Lock system (only with supported Phanteks cases).
+One such PSU Splitter is the Phanteks Power Splitter which takes one 24-pin and two 8-pin inputs and divides them into two 24-pin outputs, two 8-pin and 4-pin outputs for two separate systems.
+The Power Splitter is compact and can be mounted easily inside the case either by using a Velcro mount (Universally) or a Drop-N-Lock system (only with supported Phanteks cases).

 The power splitter can provide 452W of maximum power for both systems, which does not include graphics card power consumption because graphics cards have to be connected directly to the PSU using the PSU’s 6-pin/8-pin PCI-E connector cables.
 The minimum PSU requirement is 600W and above (based on total power consumption).
 The extension power cables come included with the power splitter.

 |Input Connectors||24-pins x 1, 8-pin x2|

 |Output Connectors||24-pin x 2, 8-pin x 2, 4-pin x 4|

 |Output Max Wattage||452W (system 1 + system 2 combined, GPU power consumption excluded)|